SeedSigner/independent_custody_guide/README.md

 In my view, the third custody epoch is being ushered in by the PSBT (partially signed bitcoin transaction) standard, the implementation and refinement of multi-signature wallet standards, and the ongoing re-thinking of how we can increase the separation between devices/software that interact with the bitcoin protocol, and devices/software that interact with private keys.
 I believe that stateless signing devices (like SeedSigner) which leverage transparently airgapped communication (read QR-exchange protocol rather than NFC), with a focus on facilitating user-accessible multi-signature wallet use, will emerge as emblematic of this third epoch.
 The DIY approach of SeedSigner, leveraging general purpose hardware and Free-And-Open-Source code, will also serve to shift control away from purveyors of purpose-built, proprietary hardware wallets, moving that power back into the hands of users.

 <p align="justify">
-This "manifesto" then seeks to advance the idea that with the right mix of design inputs, users can have access to simple, user-friendly bitcoin self-custody, with reasonably solid security assurances, using inexpensive, discreetly-acquired hardware, & FOSS code.)
+This "manifesto" then seeks to advance the idea that with the right mix of design inputs, users can have access to simple, user-friendly bitcoin self-custody, with solid security assurances, using inexpensive, discreetly-acquired hardware, & FOSS code.)

 <br/><br/>
 <p align="center">